webfx-project/webfx/.github/README.md

 ⓵ 100% = No 3D, no CSS.
 JavaFX 3D can't be easily mapped to HTML.
 For CSS, the WebFX approach is to rely on HTML CSS, rather than emulating JavaFX CSS in the browser.
 See ⓽ for more info about this approach.

 ⓶ WebFX supports the general javafx-controls API (allowing you to write custom controls).
-So far, the specific supported controls are: Button, CheckBox, RadioButton, ContextMenu, Label, Hyperlink, TextField, TextArea, PasswordField, ProgressBar, Slider, ScrollPane, SplitPane & TabPane.
+So far, the supported JavaFX controls are: Button, CheckBox, RadioButton, ContextMenu, Label, Hyperlink, TextField, TextArea, PasswordField, ProgressBar, Slider, ScrollPane, SplitPane & TabPane.

 ⓷ FXML relies on reflection, which is not supported by transpilers.
 Alternatively, WebFX could transform fxml files into transpilable Java code.
 A prototype has been made with this approach using [Memory Game](https://github.com/JaretWright/MemoryGame), a FXML-based JavaFX game (see working [demo](https://memorygame.webfx.dev)).

 ⓸ An effort is currently being made to make WebFX transpiler-agnostic.
 J2CL (successor of GWT in active development) will be soon supported.
-This future-proof step will also bring all [next goodies](https://github.com/google/j2cl/issues/93) from J2CL, such as WebAssembly target (in addition to JS) and Kotlin language (in addition to Java).
+This future-proof step will also bring all [next goodies](https://github.com/google/j2cl/issues/93) from J2CL, such as WebAssembly target (in addition to JavaScript) and Kotlin language (in addition to Java).

 ⓹ TeaVM is another popular transpiler.
 Whereas GWT & J2CL are Java-source transpilers, TeaVM is a byte-code transpiler, which will open the door to other alternative JVM languages such as Scala.
 Also, TeaVM supports Java 21, including `record` and new `switch` expressions.